 India's young population is a potential resource for its growing economy.
-It is important to ensure nutrition, health, education and a protective environmentthat wouldallow them to reach their full potential.
+It is important to ensure nutrition, health, education and a protective environment that would allow them to reach their full potential.
 Development of children is critical in achieving the desired Sustainable Development Goals for India.
-Although the allocationsfor children in 2018-19 (BE) grew by about 11 percent from 2017-18 (BE), its share in the total Union Budget is nowhere close to the recommended 5 percent of the Union Budget (as per NPAC, 2016).
-Increased allocation for nutrition interventions under the National Nutrition Mission is a welcome step but the overall budget for children does not give a very encouraging picture and a lot more has to be done.
+Although the allocations for children in 2018-19 (BE) grew by about 11 percent from 2017-18 (BE), its share in the total Union Budget is nowhere close to the recommended 5 percent of the Union Budget (as per NPAC, 2016).
+The government has shown some commitment by increasing the allocation for the National Nutrition Mission but the overall budget for children does not give a very encouraging picture and a lot more has to be done.